nokia-paco-automation/ansible-anthos/README.md

         - nfs_mount: defines the drive that nfs server exports
         - csi: right now we support nfs-csi, could be updattes in the future
     - underlay_networks: defines the parameters for the underlay
-        - itfce_cidr: defines cidr used for the underlay
+        - itfce_cidr: defines the cidr used for the underlay
         - vlan: defines vlan that is used for the underlay
     - cni_networks: defines the parameters for the cni network
-        - pod_cidr: cidr used for the pod network
+        - pod_cidr: defines the cidr used for the pod network
-        - svc_cidr: cidr used for the svc network
+        - svc_cidr: defines the cidr used for the svc network
     - multus_networks: defines the parameters for the multus networks
-        - ipvlan_name: name of the ipvlan interface
+        - ipvlan_name: defines the name of the ipvlan interface
         - multus network names with:
             - vlan: [a1,b1,c1] -> first paramater (a1) is used for ipvlan, 2nd/3rd parameter (b1,c1) is used for sriov interfaces
             - itfce_cidr: [a2,b2,c2] -> first paramater (a2) is used for ipvlan cidr, 2nd/3rd parameter (b2,c2) is used for sriov cidr
     - paco_sw: defines the parameters for packet core sw, like harbor, and paco applications.
         - harbor:
-            - name: defines name of the harbor
+            - name: defines the name of the harbor
-            - url: defines url of the harbor charts
+            - url: defines the url of the harbor charts
-            - server: defines server domain or ip address
+            - server: defines the server domain or ip address
-            - image_dir: defines directory where images are stored on the harbor
+            - image_dir: defines the directory where images are stored on the harbor
-            - email: defines harbor email address
+            - email: defines the harbor email address
-            - username: defines username to access the harbor
+            - username: defines the username to access the harbor
-            - secret: defines secret to access the harbor
+            - secret: defines the secret to access the harbor
         - elements: list that defines which application that the playbook will install
         - per application parameters
             - multus: defines how many multus networks will be used for the application